Shakespeare’s Romans: Politics and Ethics in Julius Caesar and Coriolanus

 When William Shakespeare first staged his Roman tragedies Julius Caesar (1599) and Coriolanus (c.
 1608), he did not introduce his audience to new stories.
 Rather, he reworked characters and events with which most of his audience would have been familiar.
 For many people in Renaissance England, the ancient Roman republic did not seem remote or exotic.
 Instead, it served as an important precedent in politics and history, one which had bearing on events and people in Britain.

 The similarities between seventeenth-century England and classical Rome may not be obvious to twenty-first-century readers.
 The English were governed by a monarch, or individual ruler, and had been for as long as people could remember.
-The Roman republic was founded in 509 BCE with the overthrow of the Etruscan king, Tarquin the Proud, and the rebels’ oath to make the people free of tyranny.
-The republican government, which lasted for almost 500 years, included three principal institutions: the Senate (300 members of the aristocracy who held life-long posts); the tribunes of the people (two powerful officials who represented the poor citizens, or plebeians); and the consuls (two men elected by the Senate and approved by the plebeians).
+The Roman republic was founded in 509 BCE with the overthrow of the Etruscan king Tarquin the Proud, and the rebels’ oath to make the people free of tyranny.
+The republican government, which lasted for almost five hundred years, included three principal institutions: the Senate (three hundred members of the aristocracy who held life-long posts); the tribunes of the people (two powerful officials who represented the lower-class citizens, or plebeians); and the consuls (two men elected by the Senate and approved by the plebeians).
+While aristocrats were often wealthy landowners from dynastic families, Roman plebians came from a wide spectrum of the working classes: from rich merchants to impoverished cobblers.
 During the republic’s final decades, there was also a dictator, the position that Julius Caesar held at the time of his assassination.

 • How did Shakespeare’s contemporaries represent classical Rome?
 What relationships do they suggest between ancient Rome and Renaissance England?
 Which issues does Rome seem to raise for Renaissance writers or allow them to explore?